 Table size: easy to confuse with the actual machinable area, but nowhere near as important.
 The difference between a 2 cm margin and a 10 cm one usually doesn't matter at all.

 List of millable materials: every mill should be able to cope with a wide variety of materials; don't read too much into the list provided by the manufacturer.
 The only real difference is that some units are not rigid or powerful enough to handle steel.
+(Some people insist that smaller and less rigid machines that can't machine steel should be called "CNC routers" and not "CNC mills", but this is not a particularly well-established practice, and other definitions exist.)

 Tool changer (ATC): it's a convenient device for unattended factory jobs, but an expensive and unnecessary gimmick in hobby work.